Immunological synapse: NK-cell synapse

 When an NK cell encounters a self cell, it forms a so-called inhibitory immunological synapse to prevent unwanted cytolysis of target cell.
 In this process, the killer-cell immunoglobulin-like receptors (KIRs) containing long cytoplasmic tails with immunoreceptor tyrosine-based inhibitory motifs (ITIMs) are clustered in the site of synapse, bind their ligand on the surface of target cell and form the supramolecular inhibitory cluster (SMIC).
 SMIC then acts to prevent rearrangement of actin, block the recruitment of activatory receptors to the site of synapse and finally, promote detachment from the target cell.
 This process is essential in protecting NK cells from killing self cells.

 History

 Immunological synapses were first discovered by Abraham Kupfer at the National Jewish Medical and Research Center in Denver.
 Their name was coined by Michael Dustin at NYU who studied them in further detail.
 Daniel M. Davis and Jack Strominger showed structured immune synapses for a different lymphocyte, the Natural Killer cell, and published this around the same time.
-Abraham Kupfer first presented his findings during one of the Keystone symposia in 1995, when he showed three-dimensional images of immune cells interacting with one another.
+Abraham Kupfer first presented his findings during a Keystone Symposia in 1995, when he showed three-dimensional images of immune cells interacting with one another.
 Key molecules in the synapse are the T cell receptor and its counterpart the major histocompatibility complex (MHC).
 Also important are LFA-1, ICAM-1, CD28, and CD80/CD86.